 Eve Online and Star Citizen fans have entered an internet scuffle after the latter's developers Cloud Imperium added the Vulture, a ship that looks and sounds way too similar to Eve's Venture to be a coincidence.
 Let the flames begin.

-Meanwhile, on Eve's subreddit, an apparent reincarnation of Mahatma Gandhi came to supposedly seek peace by offering their insight into Star Citizen's development process.
+Meanwhile, on Eve's subreddit, an apparent reincarnation of Mahatma Gandhi came to supposedly seek peace by into Star Citizen's development process.
 This person's post contained supposed evidence that Vulture isn't a Venture copy but all of their proofs linked to videos and other media made by Cloud Imperium Games.
 It would be rather weird if they actually admitted that they copied a vessel from Eve.

 The subreddit's moderators quickly tagged the thread with "Propaganda" flair and then, in a rather questionable fashion pinned a response with a homophobic slur to the top of comment section.